tolaade23/nhs-kpi-dashboard/README.md

 ## 🔍 Overview

-This dashboard allows NHS staff to:
+This NHS KPI Dashboard allows healthcare teams to:
-- ✅ View live NHS waiting time statistics from official sources
+- ✅ View and filter live waiting time data from NHS England
-- 📈 Track trends over time with interactive charts
+- 📈 Explore weekly trends in waiting times
-- 🚨 Get ML-powered alerts on spikes in average wait time
+- 🚨 Receive alerts for unusual spikes (based on recent averages)
-- 🔐 Log in securely to access internal data
-- 📄 Export current dashboard view as a PDF report
+- 📄 Export filtered data as a CSV file
+- 🔐 Securely log in with simple credentials
-- 🤖 Upload machine learning predictions for preview
+- 🤖 Upload and preview machine learning predictions (CSV)
+-

-Built with **Streamlit**, **Pandas**, **Plotly**, and powered by **WeasyPrint** for PDF exports.
+Built with **Streamlit**, **Pandas**, **Plotly**.
 Suitable for internal use and public demos.

 ---